NordicSemiconductor/IOS-nRF-Connect-Device-Manager/README.md

 Firmware upgrade is generally a four step process performed using commands from the `image` and `default` commands groups: `upload`, `test`, `reset`, and `confirm`.

-This library provides a `FirmwareUpgradeManager` as a convinience for upgrading the image running on a device.
+This library provides `FirmwareUpgradeManager` as a convenience for upgrading the image running on a device.

 ## FirmwareUpgradeManager